Considering including some trail running? In this article, we look at why it’s an excellent way to improve your running.

 Recovery trail runs

-Ideally run on terrain that’s not to undulating.
-Either using heart rate, running power, or perceived effort to control intensity.
+Ideally, run on terrain that’s not too undulating.
+And use either heart rate, running power, or perceived effort to control intensity.

-This is a good opportunity to include undulating terrain, but keep a check on intensity during steeper gradients.
+This is an excellent opportunity to include undulating terrain, but keep a check on intensity during steeper gradients.